Adobe Creative Cloud Exchange | Developer support

 - Product performance issues

-Developers with the Creative Cloud Exchange developer support plans get quicker response and deeper investigation to confirm if any issue is arising due to a bug in an Adobe product.
+Developers with support plans get quicker response and deeper investigation to confirm if any issue is arising due to a bug in an Adobe product.

-This is an optional Creative Cloud Exchange benefit for the developers who need it.
-Members that were actively using Developer Support as part of the Technology Partner Program are encouraged to purchase these plans.
+This is an optional Creative Cloud Exchange benefit for developers who need developer level support.
+Members who were actively using Developer Support as part of the Technology Partner Program are encouraged to purchase one of these plans.

-The support ticket bundles are valid for 12 months from purchase.
+The support case bundles are valid for 12 months from purchase.
 Any unused cases are not refunded or credited.
-Also, the plan is annual but if cases are exhausted, a new plan can be purchased before the anniversary date.
+The plan is annual, however, if the cases are exhausted, a new plan can be purchased easily before the anniversary date.

 The initial response time is one business day.
 Adobe makes the best effort to respond in a timely fashion, though it doesn’t guarantee a resolution to any issue or fix to bugs in a particular timeframe.
 Bug reports without a request for workaround don't consume a ticket.